First Time Buyers

 If it was a one-off and you bring it back into line, normally you’ll be okay, but the approach varies between lenders.
 If you keep missing consecutive payments the lenders can start to be concerned that you’re going into financial difficulty.
 If it goes too far in arrears, there’s a possibility you might default on the mortgage.
 If that happens, it can have very serious consequences for your credit history and for the lender.
 In the worst case scenario, the lender could take repossession action.

-Can I qualify for a mortgage as a First Time Buyer with bad credit?
+Can First Time Buyers quality for a mortgage with bad credit?

 You definitely can.
 There are myriad lenders out there who would happily lend to a First Time Buyer with bad credit.